-Town Walk, October 2016.
-A visit to the south of Spain invariably conjures up daydreams of blue skies, golden sands, rolling waves and mouth-watering bowls of tapas; accompanied perhaps by a blood-red glass of Tinto (wine) or a cheeky caña (little beer).
-Equally, balmy images of pristine whitewashed villages also reign supreme.
-And while there’s plenty of these communities to choose from; you’d be hard pushed to find a place whiter, or indeed more washed than the gorgeous little village of Frigiliana.
-Located on the side of a mountain seven kilometers north of the town of Nerja, you can take the bus from the town centre.
-But if you happen to visit on a Sunday, as I did, you’ll need to stump up twelve Euros for a taxi.
+October 2016.
+A visit to the south of Spain invariably conjures up daydreams of blue skies, golden sands, rolling waves and mouth-watering bowls of tapas accompanied perhaps by a blood-red glass of Tinto (wine) or a cheeky caña (little beer).
+Or you might prefer images of pristine whitewashed villages. hidden between the mountains.
+If that’s your cup of tea there are plenty of communities to choose from, though you’d be hard pushed to find a place whiter, or indeed more washed than the gorgeous little village of Frigiliana.
+Located on the side of a mountain seven kilometers north of the town of Nerja, you can take the bus over from the town centre.
+But if you happen to visit on a Sunday as I did, you’ll need to stump up twelve Euros for a taxi.
 In any case it’s totally worth it, especially when you catch that first glimpse of the town through the trees.

-Town Walk, October 2016.
+October 2016.
 This little alleyway is a corker and you can see its thick canvas of pink flowers all the way from the balcony restaurants on the other side of town.
-If you head down the alley and under the greenery, there’s a terrace restaurant tucked away in a quiet corner, with fine views over the rooftops.
+If you head down the alley and under the greenery, there’s a terrace restaurant tucked away in a quiet corner with fine views over the rooftops.

 Like this?
 Then why not check out my other pieces from around Andalusia.

 To delve further afield, I’ve also written a bunch of articles from all over Spain.

 I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.